Snow in Munich: The Facts

-March is usually the lowest Month for Snowfall in Munich during the cities snowy period, and has the least likelihood of heavy snowfall occurring in the cities snow period.
+March is usually the lowest Month for Snowfall in Munich during the city’s snowy period and has the least likelihood of heavy snowfall occurring in the city’s snow period.

-Christmas Markets, Skiing Day Trips to the Zugspitze, Festive Tram Rides, Heated Pools and much more await the intrepid winter traveller and Munich locals alike.
+But besides the Christmas Markets, there are festive tram rides to enjoy, Skiing Day Trips to the Zugspitze, heated pools to immerse yourself, and much more that awaits the intrepid winter traveller, as well as for Munich locals alike.

 - Get a Birds Eye Snow Scene of the City

 - Witness the Unique Krampus Run

 - Go Sledding on the Hills of Munich

 - Visit the Warm Interior of Munich Museums

 - Enjoy the Taste of a Bavarian Hot Chocolate or Glühwein at the Christmas Markets